Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/entities.md

 - `.productReadyMessage(message: Component)`: Sets the message displayed when the animal has a product ready
 - `.configs(configBuilder: Consumer<OviparousConfigBuilder>)`: Sets the default values of the type's config
     - `hatchDays(i: number)`: Sets the number of days the animal will take to hatch
-    - `animalName(name: string)`: Sets the name of the animal in hte config file
+    - `animalName(name: string)`: Sets the name of the animal in the config file
     - `daysToAdult(i: number)`: Sets the number of days the animal will take to reach adulthood
     - `uses(i: number)`: Sets the number of uses the animal has
     - `maxFamiliarity(d: number)`: Sets the maximum familiarity, in the range [0, 1], that an adult animal may be brought up to